rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     file11  file12
     ```

-2. You will rename  file11 and file12 in the folder1 directory to temp_file11 and temp_file12 respectively.
+2. You will rename file11 and file12 in the "folder1" directory to temp_file11 and temp_file12 respectively:

     ```bash
     [root@localhost folder1]# mv file11 temp_file11
     ```

 3. List the contents of folder1 again.

     ```bash